freeolabini/freeolabini.github.io/_src/en/tweet-this/habeas.md

 image: /img/freeola.jpg
 title: Free Ola Bini.
 Tweet This!
 ---
- #OlaBini must be freed today.
-There is no legal argument to deny him bail. #FreeOlaBini
+To  deny #OlaBini #HabeusCorpus would mean that there is no rule of law in #Ecuador.

+#FreeOlaBini